IntroCSCI/colorvisionproject-ClutchSTi/README.md

 Choose 3 color values (Red,Green,Blue) to save to a file (From 0-255):

 Enter the 'Red' value.
-286
+-13
 This value was not between 0-255.
 Please enter another value.
-216
+138

 Enter the 'Green' value.
--35
+326
 This value was not between 0-255.
 Please enter another value.
-138
+247

 Enter the 'Blue' value.
-385
+258
 This value was not between 0-255.
 Please enter another value.
-62
+92

 Choose a name for the file.
 The Six Color Problem Solver
 
 ```